Magdalen Tower: May Morning

-Every 1 May, at 6am, the choir of the college (including boy choristers from nearby Magdalen College School) sings two traditional hymns – the Hymnus Eucharisticus and "Now Is the Month of Maying" – to start the May Morning celebrations in Oxford.
+Every 1st May, at 6am, the choir of the college (including boy choristers from nearby Magdalen College School) sings two traditional hymns – the Hymnus Eucharisticus and "Now Is the Month of Maying" – to start the May Morning celebrations in Oxford.
 Large crowds gather in the High Street and on Magdalen Bridge below to listen, before dispersing for other activities such as Morris Dancing.

-Extensive restoration to the stone facing of the tower was undertaken in the 1970s since pollution had badly degraded the surface.
+The ceremony is the subject of William Holman Hunt's 1890 Pre-Raphaelite painting May Morning on Magdalen Tower. on display at the Lady Lever Art Gallery in Liverpool.